 Discipleship / Leadership Experience / Call to Ordained Ministry

 In regards to my faith, my time in high school was a period of experimentation and formation (sometimes mis-formation).
 I had great zeal for God, though certainly sometimes “without knowledge.”
 I journeyed through dramatically different expressions of the church ranging from the charismatic movement to seeker church.
-Within the charismatic movement, I experienced the power and presence of God in dramatic ways that have to this day left an indelible mark upon my life.
+Within the charismatic movement, I experienced the power and presence of God in palpable ways that have left an indelible mark upon my life to this day.
 But, as I look back on that time, I would also say that I got to see “the good, the bad, and the ugly” of the charismatic stream of the church.
 In the end, I’m extremely thankful for the experience I gained from my time in that stream of the church.

-We are now a family of six, with our youngest son (Crosby) born in April 2015.
+We are now a family of seven, with our youngest son (Theodore) born in June 2018.
 As a family, we’re committed to living simply, discipling continually (meaning, along the road of life), and doing life together.
 In fact, we’re so serious about doing life together that we’re homeschooling our children!
-I would say our commitments as a family really influence our church planting.
+Our commitments as a family very much influence our church planting.
 We’re committed to doing church in a way that does not separate out the body of Christ, but rather puts the young up next to the old, learning from one another.
 It’s a powerful way to disciple young and old!
-As I have told people, what we offer as a church is a pattern of worship, not a program.
+As I have told people, what we offer as a church is a corporate pattern of Christian life & worship, not a program.
 So it is with our family life, too.